amanshresthaa/corner-houseLP/docs/SCROLL_PERFORMANCE.md

 # Scroll Performance Optimization Guide

-This document outlines the comprehensive scroll performance optimizations implemented across the Old Crown Girton website to eliminate scroll jank and ensure smooth user experience.
+This document outlines the comprehensive scroll performance optimizations implemented across the The White Horse Waterbeach website to eliminate scroll jank and ensure smooth user experience.

 ## 🚀 Overview